Chart Color Schemes

 Health performance in Burradoo is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The area has 42.7% of residents aged 65 and over (1,188 people), which is higher than the 27.7% in Rest of NSW.
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+65.0% of residents declared themselves completely clear of medical ailments, compared to 64.8% across Rest of NSW.
+Burradoo has 42.7% of its population aged 65 and over (1158 people), higher than the 27.7% in Rest of NSW.
+Health outcomes among seniors are strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health